Configuration Reference

 web_root | string | Pinned web root, relative to path.
 Omit to auto-detect. |

-php, secure, and web_root are all optional - omitting a key means "inherit" (or, for web_root, "auto-detect on every scan").
+php, secure, web_root, and front_controller are all optional - omitting a key means "inherit" (or, for web_root/front_controller, "auto-derive on every scan").
 An entry may pin one, several, or (uselessly) none.
 The serialiser skips omitted keys, so a partial override stays tidy on disk.
 Like web_subpath on a linked site, web_root must be a plain relative path inside the project (WebRootEscapes otherwise).
-Setting it is what yerd root <parked-site> <path> does.
+Setting web_root is what yerd root <parked-site> <path> does; setting front_controller is what yerd front-controller <parked-site> on|off does.

 # Pin PHP, HTTPS, and the served web root for one parked site...